tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Final.md

 I stood there, the smoke from the weapon dissipating into the humid night, my body trembling from the aftershock of what I'd just done.
 I felt hollow, like a vessel that had been emptied and yet was still laden with an invisible weight.
 But as I stared at the lifeless form before me, I felt something else too—relief.
 And in that relief, I found a glimmer of the peace I'd been seeking for so long.

-I paused at the edge of the murky water where Lupin's body lay.
 With a grim sense of finality, I used the butt of the shotgun to push his lifeless form further into the muck.
 The swamp was known to keep secrets well; it would claim him, enveloping him in its fetid embrace until he was swallowed whole, leaving no trace.
 I was certain no one would ever find him, and if the bayou chose to keep this secret, who was I to argue?

 I turned away, taking a deep breath as I prepared to retrace my steps back through the bayou.
 Ash and Gabby were waiting, and there was a lot to explain, but for the first time in years, I felt ready to face the future, no matter how uncertain it was.